• Home

 Limit the size of the poster to no larger than 36"w x 48"h (landscape or portrait).

-Posters will be displayed in the CIEMAS Atrium.
+Posters will be displayed in the Stone Center Hitchcock Room.
 Easels, display boards, and clips will be provided for setup.
 Please note that on-site printing will not be available, and you should make plans ahead of time for printing.

 Poster presentation schedule can be found here.

-The workshop costs $30 per person and includes breakfast, lunch, and an afternoon break.
+The workshop costs $30 per person and includes breakfast, lunch, and an afternoon sweet treat/coffee break.
 The cost of parking is included (details below in Parking).
-Registration opened in mid-March, and the registration deadline was May 7, 2025.
-Registration is now closed.
+Registration opens on March 24th, 2026, and the registration deadline is May 4th, 2026.
 On-site registration, including waitlisted registrants, is not available.

-Parking details have been shared in the pre-event communication email.
+Parking details will be shared in the pre-event communication email.
 Please check your inbox.

 The goal of this workshop is to spark interactions and collaborations between the research groups in the Triangle area.
 The workshop format is very informal, and an emphasis is placed on spurring conversations between researchers in all areas of soft matter research.
 "Soft matter" here is defined very broadly, and it includes (but is not limited to) work in polymers, colloid science, synthetic and naturally occurring biomaterials, and condensed matter physics.